10 Supplements for Celiac Disease

 Surprisingly, Amazon’s iron supplement is gluten-free and vegan!
 SCORE!

 Additionally, to absorb calcium, you need an adequate amount of Vitamin D, a fat soluble vitamin that people with Celiac disease are also at risk for deficiency in.
-Further putting you at risk for osteoporosis.
+Further putting you at risk for osteoporosis and calcium deficiency.

 The good news?
 Calcium and Vitamin-D may help.